ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 ---

 ## Definition of SQL
 SQL stands for Structured Query Language.
-SQL allows us to interact swith data in a relational database through queries.
+SQL allows us to interact with data in a relational database through queries.
 These queries allow us to perform a number of actions such as inserting, selecting, updating, and deleting information in a database.

 In SQL, querying data is performed by a SELECT statement.
 A select statement has 6 key components;